 Environmental requirements and renewable energy mandates at both the federal and state levels have a significant impact on the cost of energy and capacity in PJM markets.
 Attempts to extend the definition of renewable energy to include nuclear power in order to provide subsidies to nuclear power could increase this impact if successful.
-Renewable energy credit markets are markets related to the production and purchase of wholesale power, but are not subject to FERC regulation unless bundled with a wholesale sale of electric energy.
-It is not clear what bundled or unbundled rates mean for RECs.
-RECs clearly affect prices in wholesale power markets.
+Renewable energy credit markets are markets related to the production and purchase of wholesale power, but FERC has determined that RECs are not regulated under the Federal Power Act unless bundled with a wholesale sale of electric energy even if the transfer of the energy and the REC documented separately).
+RECs affect prices in wholesale power markets.
+Some resources are not economic except for the ability to purchase or sell RECs.
 REC markets are not transparent.
-Data on RECs prices and markets are not publicly available.
+Data on REC prices and markets are not publicly available.
 RECs markets are, as an economic fact, integrated with PJM markets including energy and capacity markets, but are not formally recognized as part of PJM markets.